Please see Latin Americana for a description of materials relating to Mexico and Central America.

 Bancroft also holds manuscript collections and printed documents on the peoples of the Plains, the Far West, Alaska, Mexico, Central America, and the Pacific Islands.

-For further information, please visit Indigenous Peoples of California: Related Resources at The Bancroft Library.
+For further information, please visit Indigenous Peoples of California: web resources at The Bancroft Library.

 Settlement in the American West before United States annexation is well documented, with an emphasis on materials related to California.
 Many points of view inform this experience, exposing the dynamic and often conflicting relationships of indigenous peoples with European explorers and settlers.